Library Card Identification Requirements

 Non-residents who work, go to school, or own property in Toronto

-Name and address identification as listed above, plus one of the following:
+Name and address identification as listed above, plus one of the following (issued within the last two months of the registration or renewal date):

 Non-residents who do not qualify for a free Toronto Public Library card

-Non-residents of Toronto have the option of paying a fee to obtain a card that is valid for 3 months at a time.
+Non-residents of Toronto have the option of paying a fee to obtain a card that is valid for either 3 months or 12 months at a time.
 Name and address identification as listed above must be presented when the card is issued and each time it is renewed.